philiprobertovich/airflow2/README.md

 ### By Philip Kendall

-#### This project sets up a basic pipline in Airflow that accomplishes simple tasks.
+#### This project sets up a number of tasks using Airflow while utilizing key Airflow concepts such as Decorators, Xcoms, and Sensors.
 ## Technologies Used

 * GIT